Trent Reznor: Film composition

-In 1994, Reznor produced the soundtrack for Oliver Stone's film Natural Born Killers, using a portable Pro Tools in his hotel room.
-Nine Inch Nails recorded an exclusive song, "Burn" for the film.
-The group also recorded a cover version of Joy Division's "Dead Souls" for The Crow soundtrack.
+In 1994, Reznor produced the soundtrack for Oliver Stone's film Natural Born Killers, using a portable Pro Tools setup in his hotel room.
+For the film, Nine Inch Nails recorded a song "Burn".
+For The Crow soundtrack, the group recorded a cover version of Joy Division's "Dead Souls".

-Reznor produced the soundtrack for David Lynch's 1997 film Lost Highway.Huxley (1997), p.
-159 He produced two pieces of the film's score, "Driver Down" and "Videodrones; Questions", with Peter Christopherson.
-He tried to get Coil onto the soundtrack, but couldn't convince Lynch.
-Nine Inch Nails also recorded a new song, "The Perfect Drug" for the soundtrack.
-The release spawned its release as a single, the music video for which was also directed by Mark Romanek.
+Reznor produced the soundtrack for David Lynch's 1997 film Lost Highway.
+He produced two pieces of the film's score, "Driver Down" and "Videodrones; Questions", with Peter Christopherson.
+He tried to get Coil onto the soundtrack, but could not convince Lynch.
+Nine Inch Nails recorded a song, "The Perfect Drug" for the soundtrack.
+The release spawned a single, with a music video directed by Mark Romanek.

-In 2001, Reznor was asked by Mark Romanek to provide the score for One Hour Photo, but the music did not work for the film and was not used.
+In 2001, Reznor was asked by Romanek to provide the score for One Hour Photo, but the music did not work for the film and was not used.
 These compositions eventually evolved into Still.
+Reznor was credited as "Musical Consultant" on the 2004 film Man on Fire.
+The movie features six Nine Inch Nails songs.
 A remix of the Nine Inch Nails track "You Know What You Are?" by Clint Mansell was used as part of the latter's soundtrack to the 2005 film adaptation of Doom.
-In 2009, Trent Reznor composed "Theme for Tetsuo" for the Japanese cyberpunk film Tetsuo: The Bullet Man from Shinya Tsukamoto.
+In 2009, Reznor composed "Theme for Tetsuo" for the Japanese cyberpunk film Tetsuo: The Bullet Man directed by Shinya Tsukamoto.

 Reznor collaborated with Ross to compose the score for David Fincher's The Social Network, a 2010 drama film about the founding of Facebook.
 Says Reznor, "When I actually read the script and realized what he was up to, I said goodbye to that free time I had planned."
-The score was noted for portraying "Mark Zuckerberg the genius, developing a brilliant idea over ominous undertones," and received nearly unanimous praise.
+The score was noted for portraying "Mark Zuckerberg the genius, developing a brilliant idea over ominous undertones", and received nearly unanimous praise.
 The film's score was released in October 2010 in multiple formats, including digital download, compact disc, 5.1 surround on Blu-ray, and vinyl record.
 A 5-song sampler EP was released for free via digital download.

 On January 7, 2011, Reznor announced that he would again be working with Fincher, this time to provide the score for the American adaptation of The Girl with the Dragon Tattoo.
 A cover of "Immigrant Song" by Led Zeppelin, produced by Reznor and Ross, with Karen O (of the Yeah Yeah Yeahs) as the featured singer, accompanied a trailer for the film.
-Reznor and Ross' second collaboration with Fincher was scored as the film was shot, based on the concept, "What if we give you music the minute you start to edit stuff together?"
-Reznor explained in 2014 that the composition process was "a lot more work," and that he "would be hesitant to go as far in that direction in the future."
+Reznor and Ross's second collaboration with Fincher was scored as the film was shot, based on the concept of "what if we give you music the minute you start to edit stuff together?"
+Reznor explained in 2014 that the composition process was "a lot more work" and that he "would be hesitant to go as far in that direction in the future".